Alfresco/docs-alfresco/support/latest/policies/enhancement.md

 ## How are enhancement requests created

-Enhancement requests are accepted and created by the support team using a support case entered within the [Support Portal](https://support.alfresco.com){:target="_blank"} along with an associated Engineering issue.
-The associated support case is then placed in a Pending Engineering state while the Engineering team works through the issue.
+Enhancement requests are created by customers and partners through the **Ideas** page on Hyland Community.
+Ideas in Hyland Community is designed to facilitate innovation around Hyland products and solutions.
+Think of it as your connection to our Product Management team, your opportunity to influence the roadmap.
+You can suggest product enhancements, share a concept for something new, and vote in favor of Ideas you support.

 ## What happens to my enhancement requests

 Enhancement requests are kept in a separate Engineering [project.](https://issues.alfresco.com/jira/browse/MNT){:target="_blank"}.
 You are welcome to vote on enhancements you would find useful in your environment.
-Alfresco uses the votes as an indication of applicability across our subscriber base.
+Hyland uses the votes as an indication of applicability across our subscriber base.

 As the planning for a new release gets underway, enhancements requests are reviewed for consideration in the next release.